 Communication Style: With any large, custom project that is personal, communication is key.
 Make sure you are getting the answers you want, the advice you want and didn’t know you needed, and most importantly a great can-do attitude.
 If you feel like you are a bother – don’t bother.
 Keep looking.

 Competitive / Comparative Pricing: Make sure that they give you a ballpark of your project cost before handing over your project.
 You don’t want to give someone a blank cheque, so to speak, to be surprised later.
 You can also shop around for the best price if it is not in your range.

-Guarantee / Warranty: If an upholsterer is good at what they do, they will offer some form of guarantee, or promise of work delivered in some form of warranty.
-Professionalism should be part of hb rating.
+Guarantee / Warranty: If an upholsterer is good at what they do, they will offer some form of guarantee or promise of work delivered in some form of warranty.
+Professionalism should be part of the rating.